Do you ever overthink a decision?

 So now I’ve got a group that won’t show you anything, can’t reach anyone, and has no engagement for the above two reasons.

 Hmmmm…I wasn’t ready to give up yet.
 I was super annoyed, but I had two other options to explore…

 Reason #3 on why I shut down my free Facebook Group: Events and Group Messenger are worthless for reach right now

-I regularly invite my group to webinars and OF COURSE Facebook will only allow me to invite up to 250 people.
+I regularly invite my group to webinars and OF COURSE Facebook will only allow me and the Coach Pony team to invite up to 250 people.

 But also, not really.